Chevy Small-Block History (Early Years)

 Note that the two upper bolt holes (shown on right cover) are slightly closer together than the bottom two bolt holes (left cover).

 Two years after its introduction, the piston bore of the 265 was increased from 3.75" to 3.875" Keeping the same 3.00" stroke, engine displacement was now at 283 cubic-inches.

 Early 283 motors would use 265 block castings, but it was found that the cylinder walls were too thin to handle the larger displacement.
 This led to overheating issues on early 283 blocks.
 A recasting of the block gave thicker cylinder walls and side motor-mount bosses.

-After the 283ci was released, the 265ci V8 was offered in two-barrel trim only.
+After the 283 small-block was released, the 265ci V8 was only offered in a two-barrel version.

 1957 Chevy Engine Options

-In addition to a six-cylinder option, there were no less than seven V8 options for the 1957 Chevy.
+In addition to a six-cylinder option, there were seven V8 options for the 1957 Chevy.
 The 283 was available with the standard two-barrel, optional four-barrel (220 hp), dual quads (245/270 hp), or new mechanical fuel-injection.